 - In Hercules: The Legendary Journeys, if a person dies or is injured, their Mirror Universe counterpart will suffer the same fate and vice-versa.
 However, if a person is in the void between worlds, only pain will transfer, as shown when The Sovereign is killed, Hercules feels the pain of being stabbed, but survives.

-- One of the comedy skits from the original The Electric Company had two brothers inflicting pain on themselves that the other would feel until the both of them collapsed.
+- One of the comedy skits from The Electric Company (1971) had the Corsican brothers inflicting pain on themselves so that the other would feel until the both of them collapsed.

 - One episode of Charmed had Phoebe synchronized with a Magical Native American man who was trapped in a time loop in an alternate dimension and sentenced to die, something that would kill Phoebe as well.